aaviator42/Numa/README.md

 Numa (pronounced "new ma") contains a bunch of handy PHP functions for dealing with **num**erical **a**rrays.

-Numa expects all arrays to be numerical, with continuous keys starting from 0.
+Numa's functions expect all arrays to be numerical, with continuous keys starting from 0.

-Arrays returned by Numa always have continuous keys, starting from 0.
+Arrays returned by Numa will always have continuous keys, starting from 0.

 > Be warned that currently Numa is very much a work in progress, and future versions may introduce breaking changes.